 - 1. Continuing students, who are currently enrolled in an accredited postsecondary program. - 2.
 Graduating high school students who have been accepted to an accredited post secondary program. - 3.
 Mature students, or students who have had their education interrupted and who are now returning to complete their education. - 4.
 Students who have previously been unsuccessful in their studies. - 5.
-Students who still owe C/TFN for repayment of any previous financial assistance (housing, non-educational or educational assistance, ect.) must sign & agree to repayment agreement terms prior to any assistance being authorized.
+Students with outstanding arrears to C/TFN (regardless of whether the arrears are related to housing, non-educational financial assistance, or previous educational assistance, etc.) must sign & agree to repayment agreement terms prior to any education funding being authorized.
+If a student cannot commit to a repayment agreement they can request to meet with EAC to discuss their situation.